Bozar/the-life-of-a-government-clerk/user/doc/help_mode.md

 This is a Raw File Node that sends Cups of tea and receives Servants.

-### `3-SHELF`

-This is a Shelf which stores a Raw File for you.

 ### `3-DUMP`

-This is a Cleaning Station that removes Trash from your Cart.
+This is a Dump Site that removes Trash from your Cart.

 ### `3-E_BOOK`